Jamaica, Queens: History

 Economic development was long neglected.
 In the 1960s and 1970s, many big box retailers moved to suburban areas where business was more profitable.
 Departing retailers included brand name stores and movie theaters that once thrived in Jamaica's busiest areas.
 Macy's and the Valencia theater were the last companies to move out in 1969.
 The 1980s crack epidemic created even more hardship and crime.
 Prime real estate spaces were filled by hair salons and 99 cent stores.
-Furthermore, existing zoning patterns and inadequate infrastructure did not anticipate future development.
+Existing zoning patterns and inadequate infrastructure did not anticipate future development.

-Since then, the decrease of the crime rate has encouraged entrepreneurs who plan to invest in the area.
+Since then, the decrease in crime has encouraged entrepreneurs to invest in the area.
 The Greater Jamaica Development Corporation, the local business improvement district, acquired valuable real estate for sale to national chains in order to expand neighborhood commerce.
-As well they have completed underway proposals by allocating funds and providing loans to potential investors who have already established something in the area.
+They have allocated funds and provided loans to potential investors.
 One Jamaica Center is a mixed-use commercial complex that was built in 2002.
-Many banks have at least one branch along various major streets: Jamaica Avenue, Parsons Boulevard, Merrick Boulevard, and Sutphin Boulevard.
+Many banks have at least one branch along major streets: Jamaica Avenue, Parsons Boulevard, Merrick Boulevard, and Sutphin Boulevard.
 In 2006, a $75 million deal between the developers, the Mattone Group and Ceruzzi Enterprises, and Home Depot cleared the way for a new location at 168th Street and Archer Avenue.

-The most prominent piece of development has been the renovation and expansion of the Jamaica station from 2001 to 2006.
+The most prominent development was the renovation and expansion of the Jamaica station from 2001 to 2006.
 The station, which served the Long Island Rail Road, was expanded with a transfer to the AirTrain JFK to John F. Kennedy International Airport.
 A further capacity increase included a platform at Jamaica station.